rage/programming-23/data/part-4/3-lists.md

 <programming-exercise name='Change the value of an item' tmcname='part04-12_change_value_of_item'>

 Please write a program which initialises a list with the values `[1, 2, 3, 4, 5]`.
 Then the program should ask the user for an index and a new value, replace the value at the given index, and print the list again.
 This should be looped over until the user gives -1 for the index.
+You can assume all given index values will fall within your list.

 An example execution of the program: